 For those employees who have commenced a period of self-certification prior to strike action, unless there is evidence to the contrary, in line with the McGinty case (referred to in FAQ 8.4 above), it is recommended that they should not be assumed to be participating in strike action.

 It is legitimate to ask employees if they were on strike for the purposes of establishing whether pay should be withheld.

-8.6 Can staff on strike undertake agency work?
-Updated July 2023.
+8.6 Can staff on strike undertake agency or locum work at another organisation?